 Toy soldiers are as ubiquitous as AK-47s

 All of the toys used in the project are sourced from nearby venders, borrowed from the community, or created through group activities with the children.
 The use of locally found toys and toy-objects is meant to provide subtle commentary on socioeconomic conditions and the parallel distribution of arms and consumer goods around the world.
-In every war zone in which Brian has worked thus far, toy soldiers are as ubiquitous as AK-47s.

 The playthings Brian finds are photographed on location, typically within the current living conditions of the child and often at the exact spot where described events occurred.
 His intention is to contextualize the children’s accounts and integrate the toys into the surrounding landscape.
 To do this, Brian works almost entirely in-camera, using forced perspective and simple methods to place flying elements such as bombs and aircraft into compositions.
 String or support tools are removed in postproduction, refining what is an actual moment documented through the lens.

 The fears and traumas affecting children who have survived war are reflected through the life given to their toys.